davidjbuchanan/MS4-LiveStrong/README.md

                 - **SECRET_KEY** : `<lower case alpha numeric with symbols>` (this was set-up during local deployment)
                 - **STRIPE_PUBLIC_KEY** : `<upper and lowercase alphanumeric with symbols>` (this was set-up during local deployment)
                 - **STRIPE_SECRET_KEY** : `<upper and lowercase alphanumeric with symbols>` (this was set-up during local deployment)
-                - **USE_AWS** : `true`
+                - **USE_AWS** : `True`
-    - the *DISABLE_COLLECTSTATIC* config. var. can now be deleted as the site should now pull the static files from the Github repo. through to the AWS bucket.
+    - the *DISABLE_COLLECTSTATIC* config vars can now be deleted as the site should now pull the static files from the Github repo. through to the AWS bucket.

 At this point you should be able to inititiate a *Build* on Heroku by performing a 'git push' on your IDE's cli as this 'push' will go through to Heroku.
 The rendered Heroku app will contain HTML, CSS and JQuery content but none of the media content; that comes from further addition to the AWS bucket.

-7. we want to use s3 to store our media files too:
+7. We want to use S3 to store our media files too:
     - Access the S3 bucket, create a folder and call it 'media'.
     - Select the desired photos with filenames corresponding to those in the CSS.
     - Grant public read access to these files.